glpi-project/docdev/source/plugins/hooks.rst

    Is expected to return an array.

 ``preProcessRuleCollectionPreviewResults``
-   I DO NOT NOW WHAT TO WRITE HERE
+   I DO NOT KNOW WHAT TO WRITE HERE

 ``ruleImportComputer_addGlobalCriteria``
-   Add global criterai for computer import.
-Will receive an array of global criterai, is expected to return global criteria array.
+   Add global criteria for computer import.
+Will receive an array of global criteria, is expected to return global criteria array.

 ``ruleImportComputer_getSqlRestriction``
    Adds SQL restriction to (WHAT ?).
 Will receive an array of the form: